Support road.cc

 It's worth noting that this guide isn't for experienced home mechanics with a pro mechanic-level bike toolkit, and the tools listed here will not handle every mechanical emergency.
 Instead, it's designed for those who are just starting out or are ready to move beyond relying on their local bike shop, and begin tackling some basic maintenance tasks on their own.
 Still, if you fit into the former category and are still reading this, feel free to pop any advice in the comments.

-Without further ado, here are some of the essential tools to invest in for those more straightforward jobs to help get you started...
+Without further ado, here are some essential tools to consider investing in for those simpler tasks that will help you get started...

 Workstand